 Students must follow the guidelines for dissertation proposal meetings and final orals outlined in Section IX below.
 As stated in the general guidelines, there is no single model or set of expectations for the final dissertation or the dissertation proposal.
-The expectations are determined by the advisor and the committee, in consultation with the student.
-A dissertation may reflect a single substantive research project outlined in the proposal or it may reflect the culmination of a few years of research on single topic.
+The specific expectations are determined by the advisor and the committee, in consultation with the student, but the thesis proposal must be presented by the end of the fourth year and it must include a substantial amount of proposed research that has yet to be carried out (see below and section IX).
+A dissertation may reflect a single substantive research project outlined in the proposal or it may reflect the culmination of a few years of coherent research on a single topic.